- Supported expanded rights and civil-liberties protections for illegal immigrants

 Drawing both its name and modus operandi from the civil-rights “freedom riders” of the 1960s, the Immigrant Workers Freedom Ride Coalition (IWFRC) was established in September 2003 to promote comprehensive immigration reform.
 Most notably, this Coalition organized 18 busses and approximately 900 riders to cross the United States on nine routes that passed through 73 major cities during a two-week time period.
 Along the way, they lobbied some 120 members of Congress to pass legislation authorizing the creation of a path to citizenship for the millions of illegal immigrants residing in the U.S.

-On October 1, 2003, Eliseo Medina, vice president of the Service Employees International Union, which was an organizational member of IWFRC, indicated that the Coalition's overall agenda actually extended beyond the matter of citizenship: “We need to organize and use the power of our vote.
+On October 1, 2003, Service Employees International Union vice president Eliseo Medina, who helped organize IWFRC, indicated that the Coalition's overall agenda actually extended beyond the matter of citizenship: “We need to organize and use the power of our vote.
 That’s the next step in the struggle.
 It’s not just about immigrant workers' rights, but about living wages, about decent education.
 This is the beginning of us taking back America.”

 IWFRC's bus campaign culminated on October 4, 2003 at New York’s Flushing Meadows Corona Park, where all the riders convened and were joined by hundreds of thousands of backers.
 During the campaign, the Coalition garnered the support of many hundreds of prominent groups and individuals.
 Its National Sponsoring Committee included such organizations as ACORN, the Gamaliel Foundation, the National Council of La Raza, the National Immigration Forum, the National Immigration Law Center, the Service Employees International Union, United for Peace and Justice, the United States Student Association, and USAction.